FC Arsenal Tula: Supporters

 Traditionally, the games of Arsenal have drawn great interest from the local football loving population.
 In the 2011–12 season, when Arsenal was still an amateur team, over 13,500 fans showed up for a match between Arsenal and Rusichi, which is an attendance record for a Russian amateur game.
 In the second division, FC Arsenal Tula's attendance was over 8,000 people on average.
 According to data collected by the Russian Football Union in 2013, Arsenal's attendance was 15th out of 106 professional clubs in Russia.
 In the FNL, the average attendance of Arsenal was 10,844, with over 16,500 people showing up for the key game against Torpedo Moscow.
 In Arsenal's first season in the Premier League, the average attendance was 12,154.

 There are several ultras groups among Arsenal fans including the well-known Red-Yellow Cannoneers.
 The shirt number 12 has been permanently retired by the club management in honor of the fans.

 Current squad

-As of 14 February 2023, according to the FNL website.
+As of 11 September 2025, according to the First League website.